Manufacturing Technology Insights: How SMBs Are Using Tech

 The market for smart manufacturing and related technologies was worth $152.3 billion in 2017 and is expected to be $479.01 billion in 2023.

-These technologies should not be utilized in an al a carte manner, but rather organizations should have a close look at their processes and see where these key components of modern manufacturing technology can be used as part of a larger approach to digitizing their processes.
+These technologies should not be utilized in an al a carte manner, but rather organizations should have a close look at their processes and see where these key components of modern manufacturing business technology can be used as part of a larger approach to digitizing their processes.

 Technology solutions like ERPs use your data to give you analytics of your operations with pinpoint accuracy.
 Using analytics, you can reduce overstocking, assess historical trends in your inventory, see the productivity of employees, and get predictions to help you prepare for market fluctuations that you might not have otherwise been aware of.
 And there’s so much more you can do for your business with modern technology.